Updated on 2025-11-21

 Return on investment: earnings, employment outcomes, and job placement

-When you weigh the return on investment for Lincoln Tech’s welding program, you’ll see mixed signals.
-Some campuses receive strong recognition and report solid placement rates, while student-review sites show that only about one-quarter of reviewers say they would recommend Lincoln Tech overall.
-Outcomes vary significantly by campus, instructor, and student effort.
+When you weigh the return on investment for Lincoln Tech’s welding program, the picture is mixed.
+Some campuses get strong reviews and solid placement rates, while student-review sites show that only about one-quarter of reviewers would recommend Lincoln Tech overall.
+Results vary by campus, instructor, and how much effort you put in.

-On the positive side, national data shows that welders, cutters, solderers, and brazers earn a median annual wage around the low-$50,000s, with higher pay in certain industries and regions.
+On the positive side, national data shows that welders, cutters, solderers, and brazers earn a median annual wage around the low-$50,000s according to the U.S. Bureau of Labor Statistics, with higher pay in certain industries and regions.
 At some Lincoln Tech campuses, reported job placement rates for technical programs, including welding, can reach roughly three-quarters of graduates entering related fields, especially where local employer partnerships are strong.

-On the other hand, some students describe paying tens of thousands in tuition without finishing or earning certification, often citing issues like financial-aid delays, academic difficulties, or misaligned expectations.
-Skill gaps and limited hands-on practice are common complaints in negative reviews, which can affect both your immediate employability and long-term satisfaction if you’re not proactive.
+On the other hand, some students report paying tens of thousands without finishing or getting certified, often because of financial-aid delays or other issues.
+Skill gaps and limited hands-on time come up in negative reviews too.

 Tips for reducing costs and applying for financial support

-With tuition often ranging from $20,000 to $35,000, pursuing scholarships and aid is essential.
-Meet with Financial Aid representatives to map award timelines, documentation requirements, and loan versus grant tradeoffs.
-Ask them to walk you through a sample budget covering tuition, fees, tools, housing, and commuting costs.
+With tuition often between $20,000 and $35,000, scholarships and grants matter a lot.
+Meet with Financial Aid staff to review timelines, paperwork, and the difference between loans and free money.
+Ask them to build a sample budget that includes tuition, tools, housing, and commuting.

 - Apply early for FAFSA and school scholarships from Lincoln Tech’s nationwide scholarship pool to maximize grant and discount eligibility.